alex-code4okc/LinkedList/README.md

 # LinkedList
 A LinkedList implementation in Python.
-Implements two sentinel nodes, head and tail which alwas point to the beginning and end of the list.
+Implements two sentinel nodes, head and tail which always point to the beginning and end of the list.
 ## Methods

 ### isEmpty()